Our Science-Led Team

 Previously, Dr. Flanders served as a faculty member at the University of Georgia and the University of Arkansas with research and extension responsibilities in production economics, farm management, and economic development.
 He developed interactive economic decision tools for crop and livestock commodities, agricultural policy programs, and whole-farm analysis, which helped producers customize enterprise budgets to represent unique production situations.

-Dr. Flanders is a member of the Agricultural and Applied Economics Association as well as the Southern Agricultural Economics Association.
+Dr. Flanders is a member of the Agricultural and Applied Economics Association as well as the Southern Agricultural Economics Association, Western Agricultural Economics Association, Soil and Water Conservation Society, and the American Society of Agronomy.
 He received his B.S.A. in General Agriculture, and his M.S. and Ph.D. in Agricultural Economics from the University of Georgia.

 Jessica Kelton is a Soil Health Educator working with the U.S. Regenerative Cotton Fund.
 Prior to this role, she served as a Farm and Agribusiness Agent with Auburn University’s Extension System, providing row crop producers with resources for economic sustainability and niche crops.
 She received her B.S. degree in Biology from Troy University and her M.S. in Crop, Soil, and Environmental Sciences from Auburn University, where she studied weed suppression with cover crops and herbicide resistance management in reduced tillage systems.

-Mr. David Lamm conducts soil health education programs for farmers, their advisers, and other practitioners across the United States, building from his 40+ years of experience in working directly with farmers to improve the health of their soils and associated natural resources.
+Before retiring from SHI in June 2024, Mr. David Lamm conducted soil health education programs for farmers, their advisers, and other practitioners across the United States, building from his 40+ years of experience in working directly with farmers to improve the health of their soils and associated natural resources.
 He served in various positions within the USDA Natural Resources Conservation Service (NRCS), rising to National Team Leader of the inaugural National Soil Health and Sustainability Team.

 Prior to that national position he served as the Assistant State Conservationist for Programs for the state of Georgia and a District Conservationist in Indiana.
 He assisted with implementing the USDA-NRCS Organic Agriculture and Sustainable Agriculture program and the USDA-NRCS Conservation Security Program.
 Mr. Lamm earned his B.S. in Natural Resources from Ball State University.

-Dr. Daniel Liptzin is a Research Soil Scientist with a background in biogeochemistry and nutrient cycling.
-He is currently working on the Dairy Soil and Water Regeneration project.
+Dr. Daniel Liptzin specializes in biogeochemistry and nutrient cycling as a Research Soil Scientist and Program Director for several projects at the Soil Health Institute.
 Previously, he was a Project Scientist focusing on the High Plains region for the North American Project to Evaluate Soil Health Measurements.
 His research interests currently focus on greenhouse gas emissions, soil carbon and nitrogen dynamics, and soil health methods.
 Dr. Liptzin is a member of the American Geophysical Union and the Soil Science Society of America.
 He received his B.S. from Yale University, MES from the University of Pennsylvania, and Ph.D. from the University of Colorado, Boulder.

 Dr. Nate Looker is a Project Scientist working to establish Soil Health Targets for farmers and field conservationists.
 His work integrates data from soil profile to regional scales to understand how climate and soil properties influence the magnitude of potential soil health improvements.
 Dr. Looker was most recently a Department of Energy fellow at Lawrence Livermore National Laboratory, where he quantified the effects of deforestation and forest succession on soil organic carbon dynamics using radiocarbon analysis.
 Previously, he studied hydraulic functioning of soils and trees in Montana, Mexico, and Guatemala to improve water resource modeling and management in mountainous watersheds.